 Bala Devi grew up in Manipur playing football mostly with boys and started her career as a young 15-year-old.
 She played in the Under-19 Women’s Championship in Assam in 2002 and was declared as the best player of the tournament.
 Devi became a revolutionary player and was a star in her state.
 In 2014, she helped Manipur win the India Women’s Football Championship, after defeating Odisha 3-1.
 Bala Devi was the star of the tournament as she finished with 29 goals in 7 matches.
 In January 2020, she signed a contract of 18 months with Scottish Women’s Premier League club Rangers She is one of the very few women in India to make an international career in football.
 She states in an interview with BBC that the girls should “aim for the sky”.
 Devi is a true inspiration to women of all sports to pursue their dreams.

-Oinam Bembem Devi and Aditi Chauhan are two other women footballers to have made a mark Internationally.
+Oinam Bembem Devi and Aditi Chauhan are two other women footballers to have made a mark in Indian football and internationally.

 Bembem Devi and Bala Devi were actually in the same team back when they were budding players in their hometown.
 Bembem Devi is a midfielder, and she has participated in quite a few Asian Games, her first appearance coming at the age of 15.
 She also rallied her teammates to grab a win against Hong Kong and Japan, the top-ranking teams, in the 1997 AFC Cup held in China.
 Her first biggest accomplishment was the Arjuna Award that she won in 2017, being only the second woman to do so.
 In 2020, she was awarded the Padma Shri Award, which is the fourth highest civilian award given in the country.
 To this day, Bembem Devi is out to raise awareness about the importance of women’s football and support the growth of the sport.